Maadi, Egypt

 When we asked people what advice they would give someone preparing to move to Maadi, they said:

 "Before moving to Maadi, it is important to know that it is a populous and diverse area of Cairo, located in the heart of the city.
 Maadi is home to many expats and commuters and the price of living can be quite high.
 English is widely spoken making it a great area for expats.
 Maadi's infrastructure is good and it is safe, although there are areas with extra security.
 Traffic in the area can be congested and there may not be a lot of green spaces.
-Shopping centers, international schools and hospitals are often nearby," commented one expat who made the move to Maadi.
+Shopping centers, international schools and hospitals are often nearby," said one expat who made the move to Maadi.

 How do I find a place to live in Maadi?